2023 Delaware River Watershed Fellowship at The Watershed Institute

 - Ability to Travel to Pennington a minimum of 3 days a week – Travel compensation is available

-– August 20: Watershed Fellowship Summit (location to be announced).
+- August 18: Watershed Fellowship Summit (location to be announced)

 How to apply:

-If you have any questions regarding the position, please direct them to Steve Tuorto, Director of Science
+If you have any questions regarding the position, please direct them to Stephanie Silva, Watershed Educator.

 The Watershed Institute is a dynamic and multifaceted nonprofit conservation organization.
 We work to protect and restore our water and natural environment in central New Jersey through conservation, advocacy, science, and education.
 From our nearly 1,000-acre nature reserve in Hopewell Township, Mercer County to locations across central New Jersey, Watershed staff and volunteers work to protect and restore our natural habitats.
 Our reserve hosts the LEED-Platinum Watershed Center for Environmental Advocacy, Science & Education and the Kate Gorrie Butterfly House.